12+ no-sew DIY Christmas pillows to make with covers and stencils!

 Find on Amazon – Ikea Gurli pillows / duck feather inserts

-Where to find Christmas stencils
+Where to get pillow-sized Christmas stencils

-2. Select a Christmas stencil of choice.
+2. Select a Christmas stencil of choice to suit your decor style and furnishings.

 Other personal fav stencils are using Grain Sack Stripe stencils HERE, and all pattern stencils HERE.

-How to stencil for flawless results
+How to stencil on fabric

-3. Stencil with paint colours of choice.
+3. Choose paint colours of choice.

 4. Position stencil on pillow cover where desired, then secure with masking tape along the sides of the stencil.